openmerlin/dockerfile/README.md

     </a>
 </p>

-We have several Docker images as following, you can find out details in their README.md:
+We have the following Docker images, you can find details in their README.md:

 - [Python](./python)
 - [CANN](./cann)